Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 We will review your claim and advise you on your legal options at no cost to you.
 If you decide to hire us, you’ll only pay attorney fees if we recover compensation for you.

-Is UI / UIM Coverage Required in North Carolina?
+Is UM / UIM Coverage Required in North Carolina?

-If you have car insurance in North Carolina, you also have uninsured coverage of at least $30,000.
+If you have car insurance in North Carolina, you also have uninsured motorist coverage of at least $30,000.
+This means that if you are hit by an uninsured driver and you have valid insurance on your vehicle, there will be at least $30,000 of potential recovery available, depending on the extent of your injuries.
 However, the amount you collect from your policy will depend on the type of car crash and the other driver.

 Possible scenarios include: